DatLe7/dat-notes/Classes/CSE 13S/6 assert, ctype.h, getchar, switch, array.md

 ### array
 `int nums[5]`
-- This will store 4 elements because the 5th one is saved for the terminating element `int nums[] = [2, 3, 5, 6,1, 1, 4]`
+- This will store 5 elements
+`int nums[] = [2, 3, 5, 6,1, 1, 4]`
 - C will automatically assign memory to the array if a value is initialized